kryska44/git-to-point/index.md

 what I have found helpful when learning Git:

-I used Michael Hartl's soft introduction: [Learn Enough To Be Dangerous] (https://www.learnenough.com/git-tutorial/getting_started).
+I used Michael Hartl's soft introduction: [Learn Enough Git to Be Dangerous ](https://learnenough.com/git-tutorial).
 This is a really soft introduction to the basic workflow anyone who want to learn programming would need.
 It is hands-on approach with good tips and confidence building.
 I have covered Micahel`s tutorials on basic command line and editor so I felt encouraged to try and check [git man pages] (https://helpmanual.io/man1/git/).

 [Git Visualiser](http://git-school.github.io/visualizing-git/) - I had problem memorizing commands despite the logic of the workflow was fairly easy at the start.
 Interactive picture speaks a thousand words!